devgeniem/backend-recruit-task/README.md

 1. Create a TodoList model, that the Todos are attached to (and the TodoList is then attached to a User).
 1. Create an endpoint where an entire TodoList can be created at once (with all its Todos).
+1. Host this in heroku or similar platform as a service - provider

 # Readings